NormanTUD/asanAI/README.md

 # Installation

-## Apache2 + PHP
+## Apache2 + PHP + MongoDB + MySQL

-Nothing more is needed.
-TensorFlow.js does not need any server-Backend because it runs fully in the browser.
-The only thing PHP is needed for is to download the datasets for the default networks offers.
-Everything else is just HTML/CSS/JS.
+A MySQL instance is only needed for the login functionality.
+MongoDB will be used for saving models.
+Apache and PHP serve the JS-files.
+All calculations are done within the browser.

 # Standing on the shoulders of giants